dfadler/jquery.beforeafter/README.md

 # jQuery Before After

-A jQuery plugin for adding :before and :after support.
+A jQuery plugin for adding :before and :after support to browsers without generated content features.

 ## Getting Started
 Download the [production version][min] or the [development version][max].